bloa/magpie/docs/algoconfig.md

 The value `show` means that Boolean are passed as any other value (e.g., "`-luby=True`").
 The value `hide` means that the parameter is only used when the value is true (i.e., "`-luby`" when true, and nothing when false).
 Finally, the value `prefix` change the names of Boolean parameters according to their values (e.g., to obtain "`-luby`" when true and "`-no-luby`" when false).

+The `SILENT_PREFIX` string is used to hide parameters with matching prefix in the final command line.
+Similarly, the `SILENT_SUFFIX` is used to specify a suffix which will be hidden in the fnal command line.

 ## Parameter definitions